PriyaSuriyamurthi/priyasuriya/README.md

 4. Navbar has been used
 5. HTML and CSS has been validated
 6. Font Icon and Smiley has been used

+PageSpeed Insights: Checked the web page and found there needs few variation based on render blocking Javascript and css.
+Also on browser catching.